ALL

 What are the symptoms of kidney cancer?

-Click here to find out about the symptoms of kidney cancer.
+Learn about the symptoms of kidney cancer.

 What tests are used to diagnose kidney cancer?

-Click here to find out about tests done to diagnose kidney cancer.
+Learn about tests done to diagnose kidney cancer.

 If I have kidney cancer, will I need surgery?

-If you have kidney cancer that has not spread outside the kidney (localized disease), you will likely have surgery.
+If you have kidney cancer that has not spread outside your kidney (localized disease), you will likely have surgery.
 Your doctor will tell you which surgery is best for you.
-Depending on the size and location of the tumour, surgery may be done by laparoscopy or through an incision in the abdomen or the side of the body (open procedure).
-The types of surgery you may have include:
+Depending on the size and location of the tumour, surgery may be done by laparoscopy or through a cut in your abdomen or the side of your body (open procedure).

-• Cryotherapy—a cooled gas is injected into the tumour to kill the cancer.
+• Cryotherapy: A cooled gas is injected into the tumour to kill the cancer.
 You may be offered this treatment if the tumour is small, depending on the location.

 What if the kidney cancer has spread?

-• Immunotherapy —medicine that can boost the immune system so your body can fight the cancer.
+• Immunotherapy: Medicine that can boost the immune system so your body can fight the cancer.

 What is my chance of survival?

+About 2 out of 3 people diagnosed with kidney cancer live for over 5 years after they are diagnosed.
 The sooner cancer is detected, the better your chance of survival.

-If kidney cancer is found early, 90 percent of people live over 5 years.
-About 2 out of 3 people diagnosed with kidney cancer live over 5 years after they are diagnosed.
+If kidney cancer is found early, 9 out of 10 people (90%) live over 5 years.

-Current as of: October 14, 2020
+Current as of: April 17, 2024

 Author: CancerControl Alberta, Alberta Health Services